hawth-rne/llamas_grant_proposals/README.md

 ## Need

 Some of the most interesting events in all of crypto happen on Curve.
-Yet, understanding and using those data-stories can feel unapproachable to many — and namely newer — market partipants.
+Yet, understanding and using those data-stories can feel unapproachable to many — and namely newer — market participants.

-Clearly communicating the nuances and daily events of the Curve ecosystem in a compelling way showcases its vibrancy and will attract new participants and contributers.
+Clearly communicating the nuances and daily events of the Curve ecosystem in a compelling way showcases its vibrancy and will attract new participants and contributors.

 Example: the data-first graphs and content supporting the crvUSD launch have made an incredibly complex system easier to understand, use and champion.

 ## Proposers

-Hawthorne and Panda, co-founders of the LLamas ([notion.so/the-llamas](https://www.notion.so/the-llamas/0e3fa69ef54245dea74e1aa17fb86497?v=147051a45bbd41b796adedd261826c2e)), envision building a permissionless talentpool of contributers and founders within the Curve ecosystem.
+Hawthorne and Panda, co-founders of the LLamas ([notion.so/the-llamas](https://www.notion.so/the-llamas/0e3fa69ef54245dea74e1aa17fb86497?v=147051a45bbd41b796adedd261826c2e)), envision building a permissionless talentpool of contributors and founders within the Curve ecosystem.

 We are pursuing our first grant from the Curve DAO Grants Council.